namvnngu/namvnngu.github.io/drafts/writing.md

 - `command` is a command which will be copied or executed.
 It may optionally contain `<placeholder>`s.

-For example, the content of a `cmd-git` file looks like this:
+The content of the `cmd-git` file looks like this:

 cmd-git
 ``` {.numberLines}